sel4devkit/sel4devkit-maaxboard-microkit-xhci-driver/README.md

 - This driver expects to have the accompanying NetBSD fork.
   - TEMP NOTE: use branch 'api' for netbsd
 - This driver assumes the existence of a built microkit sdk.
-- This driver assumes build microkit libc (found in this [repository](https://github.com/sel4-cap/picolibc/tree/linker_crt))
+- This driver assumes a pre-built microkit libc (found in this [repository](https://github.com/sel4-cap/picolibc/tree/linker_crt))
     - Use branch linker_crt
 ## Building
 To build this driver, use the `build.sh` bash script.
 The script assumes the driver has been pulled using the microkit manifest and therefore assumes the directory structure will mirror this.

+The `MICROKIT_DIR` environment variable will need to be changed to equal the location of the "microkit" directory.

 Breakdown of variables set:
 - `MICROKIT_DIR`: Base directory of microkit repository